Fishmeal and fish oil

 IFFO Code of Practice

-The members of the European Fishmeal are committed to following the Code of Practice developed by the International Fishmeal and Fish Oil Organization (IFFO).
+EFFOP is committed to following the Code of Practice developed by the International Fishmeal and Fish Oil Organization (IFFO).

 The ongoing success of IFFO, and the worldwide fishmeal and fish oil industry it represents, depends upon the maintenance of its reputation for supporting integrity, ethical corporate behaviour, customer safety and strong environmental standards.